-Welcome to the Finally, Something Mysterious mystery solving contest!
-Here's how it works: below is an exclusive (website only!) short mystery featuring the One and Onlys, a trio of young detectives from the small town of Bellwood.
+Welcome to the One and Onlys mystery solving contest!
+Enter for a chance to win signed copies of Finally, Something Mysterious and Finally, Something Dangerous!
+Here's how it works: below is an exclusive (website only!) short mystery featuring the One and Onlys, a trio of young detectives from the small town of Bellwood (stars of Finally, Something Mysterious and Finally, Something Dangerous).
 Your mission: read the short story carefully, noticing as many details as you can, then put your detective cap on and try to solve the mystery!
-When you think you've come up with a good answer, email me at (with parent/guardian permission!) and don't forget to explain your reasoning!
-I'll read every entry, then when the contest closes I'll randomly select one winner among the best answers to win a signed hardcover copy of Finally, Something Mysterious!
+When you think you've come up with a good answer, email me at email@example.com (with parent/guardian permission!) and don't forget to explain your reasoning!
+I'll read and respond to every entry.
 Good luck, and happy sleuthing!

 A Race For the Truth